Emily Wants to Play

-Emily Wants to Play is a survival horror video game created by indie developer Shawn Hitchcock.
-The game was released for Microsoft Windows and OS X on December 10, 2015.
-It was then released for iOS and Android on January 31, 2016, PlayStation 4 on August 9, 2016, and Xbox One on September 9, 2016.
-Emily Wants to Play was adapted to play in virtual reality by using the HTC Vive or Oculus Rift on August 25, 2016.
-A sequel titled Emily Wants to Play Too was released in December 2017.
+Emily Wants to Play is a 2015 survival horror video game created by indie developer Shawn Hitchcock.
+The game was first released for macOS and Windows on December 10, 2015.
+It was later released for iOS, Android, PlayStation 4, Xbox One, and Oculus Rift in 2016.
+A sequel titled Emily Wants to Play Too was released on December 13, 2017.

 The player takes the role of a pizza delivery man that has been trapped in a house by a young girl named Emily and her three dolls.
-Each level of the game is represented by a different hour of the night from 11pm until 6am.
+Each level of the game is represented by a different hour of the night from 11 pm until 6 am.
 During these levels, various combinations of the dolls and Emily appear.
 The player must learn how to interact with Emily and her dolls in order to survive the night.

 Gameplay

 The game begins with the player character, a pizza delivery man, walking into a house on his last pizza delivery.
 Upon entering, the front door closes and is locked, presumably by Emily, since she appears for an instant in front of the door.
 The player must then survive the night from 11 pm until 6 am.
 Each hour of the game an antagonist is added in the form of a doll or Emily.
 The player must then figure out how to interact with each doll and Emily herself in order to survive the hours (6 minutes).
 If a doll or Emily attacks the player, in the form of a jump scare, then the player loses and the game is over.
 However, the player can retry from the beginning of the last hour.
 There are various clues on notes and on a whiteboard in the kitchen that help the player to learn how to handle a doll when it appears (although what's written on the whiteboard are usually lies meant to trick the player).
 The mechanic of each doll and Emily's game build upon each other.
 The player has to survive by performing tasks with the dolls in the form of children's games.